holder66/HamNN/README.md

 # hamnn
-A machine learning library for classification using a nearest neighbor algorithm based on Hamming distances.
+A machine learning library, and stand-alone CLI app, for classification using a nearest neighbor algorithm based on Hamming distances.

 ## Description